 Not all diabetic cats can or will go into remission.
 It is more likely if the diabetes is caught early, treatment is started promptly and the cat is closely monitored.
 Diet is also an important factor, with cats more likely to go into remission if they stick to a low carbohydrate diet.
 One study found that if a cat had good glucose control within 6 months of diagnosis, it had a 60- 80% chance of remission.
 In comparison the study found that cats that started insulin therapy more than six months after diagnosis, they only had a 30% chance of remission.

 However, often remission is not permanent, with around 30% of of diabetic cats in remission having a relapse.
 Those cats that do relapse and require insulin therapy again, are highly unlikely to go into remission again.

-Diabetes is a common problem for the ageing feline population.
-While diabetes is a multi-factorial disease, there is a strong link with feline obesity and insulin resistance in the body.
+Cat diabetes is a common problem for the ageing feline population.
+While it is a multi-factorial disease, there is a strong link with feline obesity and insulin resistance in the body.
 Therefore, it is important to keep cats active and at a healthy weight.
 While the disease is quite straight forward to diagnose, there may be other co-existing problems which need to be ruled out too.
 Feline diabetes does require owner commitment due to the regular vet check ups, constant monitoring and strict treatment schedule.
 However, with proper support and education from their vet clinic, most owners manage just fine.
-Many cats with well controlled diabetes will continue to live a long, good quality life.
+Many cats with well controlled sugar level will continue to live a long, good quality life.
 Remission is possible, and is more likely if the diabetes is caught early, proper treatment initiated promptly and the cat is maintained on a low carbohydrate diet.
 Regular six monthly vet checks, especially in middle aged to older cats, is a good way to monitor your cat’s health and catch certain diseases early in the process.